-Basic hardware multiplier width is 18 bits, which follows the convention of block RAM widths (2n + 1 extra bit per byte).
+Basic hardware multiplier width is 18 bits, which follows the convention of block RAM widths $(2^n + 1 \text{ extra bit per byte})$.
 Being a full multiplier, the result is obviously double this, or 36 bits wide.
 As with add hardware, leaving some of the MSBs or LSBs unused will allow the remaining utilized multiply hardware to run faster due to fewer carry propagations, etc.

 Altera multiplier blocks are signed by default, which makes sense because this convention simplifies sign extension of the inputs.
 To make a signed multiplier do unsigned math all that is necessary is to construct it one MSB wider at the inputs and force those MSBs to zero (zero extension).
 Conveniently, this same construct can be used to do signed multiplication simply by driving these MSBs with the signs of the inputs (sign extension).
 Though of course this requires an extra bit and therefore negatively impacts top speed slightly.
+The extra output MSBs generated with this scheme are unused (left unconnected).

 The multiplier hardware can be used in a purely combinatorial sense, but registering will speed it up considerably so manufacturers provide "free" internal registers at the inputs and outputs that are not part of the general FPGA fabric.
 As in the case of block RAM output registers, if our architecture can tolerate the latency of the additional multiplier I/O registering we would be crazy not to use it.
-But this leads one almost inexorably to the issue of ALU pipelining.
+But this leads one inexorably to the issue of ALU pipelining.